dougUCN/LANE/CONTRIBUTING.md

 To ensure that the eslint pre-commit check is running correctly, create a branch with a commit that contains a `console.log`.
 If the commit is unsuccessful with the message: `Fix eslint errors and try again`, then the pre-commit is working correctly.

+To ensure that the black pre-commit check is running correctly, create a branch with a commit that contains `print "message"` (python2 syntax will cause black to throw an error:).
+If the commit is unsuccessful with the message: `Fix python black errors and try again`, then the pre-commit is working correctly.

 Note that the black checks the `pyproject.toml` file in the root directory of the folder passed to it for configuration settings

 ### 2. Working with the GraphQL Client (URQL)